-This Spinach Stuffed Chicken Breast has quickly become one of our favorite Chicken Breast Recipes because it is easy, flavorful, quick, and fool-proof.
-AND ONLY 3 INGREDIENTS!
-I just can’t get over that.
+This Spinach Stuffed Chicken Breast has quickly become one of our favorite chicken breast recipes because it is easy, flavorful, quick, and fool-proof.

-This Baked Chicken Recipe is a family favorite because it’s easy, cheesy, and overall pretty good for you!
+This recipe is a family favorite because it’s easy, cheesy, and overall pretty good for you.
 With only 400 calories per chicken breast, no one will be complaining!

 Spinach Stuffed Chicken Breast Recipe